Do you really know the GMAT? Here, we set some common misconceptions straight.

 Myth 1: Getting an easier question means I answered the last one wrong.

 Fact: Getting an easier question does not necessarily mean that you got the previous question wrong.

-To maintain uniformity of content for everyone, GMAT selects a specific number of questions of each type.
+To maintain uniformity of content for everyone, the GMAT selects a specific number of questions of each type.
 So once you are tested on, say, Advanced Algebra, the next question may test your Basic Geometry – making it seem like the questions are getting easier, while in reality this means you are simply moving on to a different topic.

 Myth 2: I need very advanced math skills to get a high GMAT score.